Get insider access

 While its range is impressive, it's still just a standalone router.
 If your home is especially large and you can't place the router centrally because of where your internet cable enters the house, don't worry—it's compatible with both OneMesh and EasyMesh, meaning you can create a mesh network with compatible routers and range extenders.
 Its biggest drawback is that since it's Wi-Fi 6, it doesn't have a 6GHz band, so if you have cutting-edge Wi-Fi 6E or 7 devices, they can't reach their top speeds.

-If you're looking for a solid option on a budget, the TP-Link Archer AX10 is the best router for home use we've tested.
+If you're looking for a solid option on a budget, the TP-Link Archer AX20 is the best router for home use we've tested.
 It's a Wi-Fi 6 router that delivers more than adequate speed and range performance, especially considering its price.
-It can reach speeds up to 600 Mbps when you're up close and has decent range, delivering solid speeds up to 100 feet away.
-This means it's suitable for everyday internet use or even more bandwidth-heavy tasks like downloading large files or streaming 4k content, even with multiple users.
-If you need more range, it's also compatible with OneMesh, so you can create a mesh network with any range extender that supports it.
+It can reach up to 700 Mbps when you're up close and has decent range, delivering solid speeds up to 100 feet away.
+This makes it more than suitable for everyday use and even more bandwidth-intensive tasks like streaming 4k movies and downloading big files quickly, even with multiple users.
+If you need more range, it's compatible with OneMesh, so you can create a mesh network with any range extender that supports it.

-Like our mid-range pick, the TP-Link Archer AX55, the AX10 has a conventional design with four external antennas and a relatively small footprint, so it's easy to place in your home, but it's not the most attractive-looking router.
+Like our mid-range pick, the TP-Link Archer AX55, the AX20 has a conventional design with four external antennas and a relatively small footprint, so it's easy to find a spot for it, but it's not the most attractive-looking router.
 Its other major drawback is that it doesn't support DFS (dynamic frequency selection), so it can't access DFS-only channels, which would help its speeds in congested wireless environments like apartment buildings.

 Check out our best budget and cheap routers article for more budget picks.